+We operate two business segments, Drilling & Subsea and Production & Infrastructure.
 The table below provides a summary of proportional revenue contributions from our two business segments and our primary geographic markets over the last three years:

 Percentage of revenue Year ended December 31,

-2012 2011 2010
+2013 2012 2011

-Drilling & Subsea 58% 58% 63%
+Drilling & Subsea 62% 58% 58%

-Production & Infrastructure 42% 42% 37%
+Production & Infrastructure 38% 42% 42%

 Total 100% 100% 100%

-United States 63% 63% 55%
+United States 60% 63% 63%

-Canada 8% 9% 9%
+Canada 6% 8% 9%

-Other International 29% 28% 36%
+Other International 34% 29% 28%

 Total 100% 100% 100%

-We incorporate by reference in response to this item the segment and geographic information for the last three years set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of operations" in Item 7 of this annual report and Note 14 of the Notes to consolidated financial statements included in Item 8 of this annual report.
-We also incorporate by reference in response to this item the information with respect to acquisitions set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Acquisitions" in Item 7 and in Note 3 of our Notes to consolidated financial statements included in Item 8 of this annual report.
+We incorporate by reference in response to this item the segment and geographic information for the last three years set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of operations" in Item 7 of this Annual Report on Form 10-K and Note 15 of the Notes to consolidated financial statements included in Item 8 of this Annual Report on Form 10-K. We also incorporate by reference in response to this item the information with respect to acquisitions set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 and in Note 3 of our Notes to consolidated financial statements included in Item 8 of this Annual Report on Form 10-K.